DSCI-310-2025/dsci-310-group-python2/README.md

 ### Steps to Run the Analysis

-First clone the repository: <br>
+First, run a git terminal and clone the repository: <br>
 `git clone https://github.com/DSCI-310-2025/dsci-310-group-python2`

-Run a git terminal and change the directory to the cloned repository: <br>
+Change the current directory to the cloned repository: <br>
 `cd dsci-310-group-python2`

 Build a new docker instance: <br>